Rutherford B. Hayes: Great Western Tour of 1880

 In 1880, Hayes embarked on a 71-day tour of the Western United States, becoming the second sitting president to travel west of the Rocky Mountains.
 (Hayes's immediate predecessor, Ulysses Grant, visited Utah in 1875.)
-Hayes's traveling party included his wife and William T. Sherman, who helped organize the trip.
+His traveling party included his wife and William T. Sherman, who helped organize the trip.
 Hayes began his trip in September 1880, departing from Chicago on the transcontinental railroad.
-He journeyed across the continent, ultimately arriving in California, stopping first in Wyoming and then Utah and Nevada, reaching Sacramento and San Francisco.
+Hayes journeyed across the continent, ultimately arriving in California, stopping first in Wyoming and then Utah and Nevada, reaching Sacramento and San Francisco.
 By railroad and stagecoach, the party traveled north to Oregon, arriving in Portland, and from there to Vancouver, Washington.
 Going by steamship, they visited Seattle, and then returned to San Francisco.
 Hayes then toured several southwestern states before returning to Ohio in November, in time to cast a vote in the 1880 presidential election.

 Hayes's White House

-Hayes and his wife Lucy were known for their policy of keeping an alcohol-free White House, giving rise to her nickname "Lemonade Lucy".
+Hayes and his wife, Lucy, were known for their policy of keeping an alcohol-free White House, giving rise to her nickname "Lemonade Lucy".
 The first reception at the Hayes White House included wine, but Hayes was dismayed at drunken behavior at receptions hosted by ambassadors around Washington, leading him to follow his wife's temperance leanings.
 Alcohol was not served again in the Hayes White House.
 Critics charged Hayes with parsimony, but Hayes spent more money (which came out of his personal budget) after the ban, ordering that any savings from eliminating alcohol be used on more lavish entertainment.
 His temperance policy also paid political dividends, strengthening his support among Protestant ministers.
 Although Secretary Evarts quipped that at the White House dinners, "water flowed like wine," the policy was a success in convincing prohibitionists to vote Republican.